pelyustkov/codingchallenge-backend/README.md

 # CodingChallenge Backend

+A boilerplate ExpressJS project will start and will reload automatically on every saved change.

 - Clone project
+- Create branch in this format: `challenge-[yourname]`
 - `yarn install`
 - `yarn start`

-A boilerplate ExpressJS project will start which will reload automatically on every saved change.
+- Do stuff
+- Push your changes in your branch